Italy's PD party pledges active government role over Telecom Italia, unions say

 By Elvira Pollina and Angelo Amante

-MILAN, Nov 29 (Reuters) - Italy's ruling Democratic Party (PD) has pledged to actively involve the government in deciding the future of Telecom Italia (TIM), the country's biggest phone group which just lost its fourth chief executive in six years, unions said on Monday.
+MILAN, Nov 29 (Reuters) - Italy's Democratic Party (PD) has pledged to actively involve the coalition government in deciding the future of Telecom Italia (TIM) after the country's biggest phone company lost its fourth chief executive in six years, unions said on Monday.

-Luigi Gubitosi stepped down as CEO of the former state monopoly on Friday following a clash with top investor Vivendi VIV.PA, just a week after U.S. fund KKR KKR.N submitted a 10.8 billion euro ($12 billion) proposal to take TIM TLIT.MI private.
+Luigi Gubitosi stepped down as CEO of the former state monopoly on Friday following a clash with its biggest investor, Vivendi VIV.PA, a week after U.S. fund KKR KKR.N submitted a $12 billion proposal to take TIM TLIT.MI private.

+PD leader Enrico Letta said at the weekend that a foreign presence in a strategic asset such as TIM raised concerns.

+He pointed to what he said were close ties between Vivendi, which is controlled by French billionaire Vincent Bollore, and far-right commentator Eric Zemmour, who is a potential candidate in France's presidential election next year.

 But the project has run aground under Prime Minister Mario Draghi, with Innovation Minister Vittorio Colao, a former Vodafone executive, favouring a competitive approach.

-"Despite it being considered strategic infrastructure...no government has ever taken a brave and clear position on the network," the UILCOM union said in a statement following a meeting between union representatives and leaders of PD, a key member of the governing coalition.
+"Despite it being considered strategic infrastructure ... no government has ever taken a brave and clear position on the network," the UILCOM union said in a statement following a meeting between union representatives and PD leaders.

-"We need politics to step in and place the network under state control...we're glad that (PD leader Enrico) Letta told us the government cannot be a spectator this time round, but a leading actor," it added.
+"We need politics to step in and place the network under state control ... we're glad PD leader Enrico Letta told us the government cannot be a spectator this time round, but a leading actor," it said.

-Crippled by a debt pile that successive post-privatisation takeovers have lifted to four times its core profit, TIM cannot shoulder the investments needed to upgrade its network and meet surging connectivity demand.
+Crippled by a mountain of debt that successive post-privatisation takeovers have lifted to four times its core profit, TIM cannot shoulder the investments needed to upgrade its network and meet surging demand for connections.

-PD sources told Reuters the party would push for the government to take a stand on TIM's network, which serves millions of Italian households and businesses.

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))